 For reference this list does not include all your essentials like important documents, toiletries, emergency snack bars, electronics, etc. I would hope that you know what you need in those regards and pack them! 🙂

 If you are planning on heading to Sri Lanka soon also make sure to check out our 10 day Itinerary by clicking here!

 You Also Might Like: The Essential Collection of Travel Tips

-This post also contains affiliate links, which means I receive a some money if you make a purchase using these links (at no extra cost to you!) which goes to keeping this blog running.
+This post also contains affiliate links, which means I receive a some money if you make a purchase using these links (at no extra cost to you!).

 WHAT TO PACK FOR SRI LANKA

 (click below to jump to a section!)

 CLOTHING TO PACK FOR SRI LANKA